Actual radio image of a black hole (Source: here)

 Planet mass depresses spacetime: two-dimensional representation (Source: here)

 According to General Relativity, when a small object enters the vicinity of a large object in space, it will ‘fall’ into the depression in spacetime created by the larger object.
 The small object does not actually change direction.
-Rather, it continues on its merry way in a straight line, albeit at a higher speed as the gradient of spacetime around the large object increases.
+Rather, it continues on its merry way in a straight line, albeit at a higher speed due to the steeper gradient of spacetime around the large object.
 The flight path of the small object only appears to be curved because we tend to represent the journey in two-dimensional space.

 Geodesic flight path (Source: here)

 Trajectories through curved space are called geodesics.
 They are exactly like the flight paths of jetliners.
 Jetliners fly in perfectly straight lines across the world even though their trajectories appear to be curved.
-General Relativity says that when a small object is 'drawn' to a larger object, it is not due to a 'force', but because the object accelerates as spacetime curves and gives it greater momentum.
-In fact, proper General Relativists do not really believe the force of gravity exists.
+General Relativity says that when a small object is 'drawn' to a larger object, it is not actually pulled in by a 'force' emanating from the larger object, but accelerates as spacetime curves more sharply in the proximity of the larger object.
+General Relativists do not believe the force of gravity exists.

 Satellite traveling in a straight line on a geodesic in three dimensions, including time (Source: here)